As you get older it is thought your arteries naturally begin to harden and narrow, leading to atherosclerosis.

 Cholesterol is a type of fat that is essential for the functioning of the body.
-Cholesterol helps to produce hormones, to make up cell membranes (the walls that protect individual cells) and to protect nerve endings.
+Cholesterol helps to produce hormones, make up cell membranes (the walls that protect individual cells) and protect nerve endings.

 There are two main types of cholesterol:

 - Low-density lipoprotein (LDL) is mostly made up of fat, plus a small amount of protein.
 This type of cholesterol can block your arteries, so it is often referred to as 'bad cholesterol'.

 - High-density lipoprotein (HDL) is mostly made up of protein, plus a small amount of fat.
 This type of cholesterol can help to reduce any blockage in your arteries, so it is often referred to as 'good cholesterol'.